-The Mobile Software risk vector looks at a mobile device’s operating system (OS) and browsers and compares them with the latest and currently available OS and browsers to determine if they are supported or out-of-date.
+The Mobile Software is a Diligence risk vector.
+It looks at a mobile device’s operating system (OS) and browsers and compares them with the latest and currently available OS and browsers to determine if they are supported or out of date.
+Download the endpoint OS-browser versions (ver.
+19-JUL-2025) list.

 Mobile devices are smartphones and tablets in a company's network that access the Internet.
 Outgoing communications from mobile devices include metadata about the device's operating system, device description, browser version, and description of applications (endpoint data).